Individual Benefits Insurance vs. Voluntary Benefits Insurance

 - A change in income or household status that affects eligibility for premium tax credits or cost-sharing reductions

 - Gaining status as a member of a Native American tribe

-Understanding the similarities and differences between voluntary and individual insurance coverage is critical to finding the right package that allows a business to optimize funds and offer competitive employee benefits.
+Understanding the similarities and differences between voluntary and non-voluntary individual insurance coverage is critical to finding the right benefits package that allows a business to optimize funds and offer competitive employee benefits.

-Both individual insurance coverage and voluntary benefits can be of value to employees.
-They share some notable similarities:
+Both individual insurance coverage and voluntary individual benefits can be of value to employees since they share some notable similarities:

 - Both insurance types are customizable.
 When choosing an individual plan or when choosing voluntary benefits, individuals can select the coverage options that are best for their needs, family size, and budget.

 - Both insurance types can cover dependents.
 With both individual insurance coverage and voluntary benefits options, eligible dependents, such as a spouse or children, can be added to the policies for an additional charge.

 - Both insurance types can cover a variety of benefits.
 Dental, vision, disability, and life insurance are just a few examples of coverage that can be provided through either an individual policy or through voluntary benefits.

 Differences Between Individual Insurance and Voluntary Benefits Insurance